kubernetes/enhancements/keps/sig-instrumentation/20190605-metrics-stability-migration.md

   - sig-cluster-lifecycle
   - sig-cloud-provider
 reviewers:
-  - TBD from sig-instrumentation
+  - @brancz from sig-instrumentation
-  - TBD from sig-node
+  - @dashpole from sig-node
-  - TBD from sig-api-machinery
+  - @sttts from sig-api-machinery
-  - TBD from sig-cluster-lifecycle
+  - @DirectXMan12 from sig-cluster-lifecycle
+  - @bsalamat from sig-scheduling
   - TBD from sig-cloud-provider
-  - TBD from sig-scheduling
 approvers:
   - "@brancz"
 creation-date: 2019-06-05